Friday, December 26, 2014

 Business is a performance art and not just about good ideas, the biggest impact is aligning actual selling behaviors with the required sales tasks.
 Value is created or destroyed in the marketplace with customers and not in meetings.

 Many companies do not have a sales strategy.
 They confuse their vision or mission statement with a strategy.
-Strategy involves explicit choices about where, who and how to play in a market, And this must be explicit because it is difficult for your team to execute a strategy that they do not understand.
+Strategy involves explicit choices about where, who and how to play in a market, and this must be explicit because it is difficult for your team to execute a strategy that they do not understand.

-Here is a sales strategy
+Here is a sale strategy.

 To sell high-quality cell phones at low price, Xiaomi keeps each model on the market far longer than other phone companies.
 On average, a new version of a phone is launched every 265 days in the industry.
 But Xiaomi does not renew its product for 830days.
 Then, rather than charge high prices to cover the high cost of components, Xiaomi prices the phone just a little higher than the total cost of all its components.